Mohammad Reza Mirzaei

-Mohammad Reza Mirzaei Jaberi is a Paralympian athlete from Iran competing mainly in category F57 javelin events.
+Mohammad Reza Mirzaei Jaberi is a retired Paralympian athlete from Iran competing mainly in category F57 javelin events.

 Mohammad Reza has competed in four Paralympics and has won the javelin in all four.
 His first Paralympics came in Atlanta in 1996 where he won the F56 class, in 2000 and 2004 he won the F57 class then in Beijing in 2008 he won the combined F57/58 class.
+In 2021, a bust of Jaberi (and eight other Olympic medalists) was unveiled at the Tehran hall of fame.